This page answers:

 ]

-An example on how to do this with Axum can be found here.
+An example on how to upload and serve static files with Axum can be found here.

-You app can use the file system like normal, but files in the deployment container are deleted after the deployment shuts down.
+You app can use the file system like normal, but files in the deployment container are deleted after the deployment stops.